Hi, welcome to the team. I’m so glad you are here at $COMPANY.

-In our face-to-face meeting, we’ll discuss and agree on your OKRs for the next period, and I’ll ask for feedback on my performance.
-At our following review, the process differs thusly: I’ll review you against our prior OKRs, and I’ll introduce new OKRs (if necessary).
+We’ll discuss and agree on your OKRs for the next period in our face-to-face meeting, and I’ll ask for feedback on my performance.
+In our following review, the process differs thusly: I’ll review you against our prior OKRs and introduce new OKRs (if necessary).
 Rinse and repeat.

 Review periods are not the only time we’ll exchange feedback.
 This will be a recurring topic in our 1:1s.
 I am going to ask you for feedback in 1:1s regularly.
-I am never going to stop doing this no matter how many times you say you have no feedback for me.
+I will never stop doing this, no matter how many times you say you have no feedback for me.
 I believe building a healthy feedback culture is a cornerstone of building high trust relationships.

-Disagreement is feedback and the sooner we learn how to efficiently disagree with each other, the sooner we’ll trust and respect each other more.
+Disagreement is feedback, and the sooner we learn how to disagree with each other efficiently, the sooner we’ll trust and respect each other more.
 Ideas don’t get better with agreement.

 I go to a lot of meetings.
 I deliberately run with my calendar publicly visible.
 If you have a question about a meeting on my calendar, ask me.
 If a meeting is private or confidential, its title and attendees will be hidden from your view.
 The vast majority of my meetings are neither private nor confidential.

 My definition of a meeting includes an agenda and/or intended purpose, the appropriate amount of productive attendees, and a responsible party running the meeting to a schedule.
-If I am attending a meeting, I’d prefer to start on time.
-If I am running a meeting, I will start that meeting on time.
-If it’s not clear to me why I am in a meeting, I will ask for clarification on my attendance.
+If I attend a meeting, I’d prefer to start on time.
+If I run a meeting, I will start that meeting on time.
+If it’s not clear why I am in a meeting, I will ask for clarification on my role in this meeting.

 If you send me a presentation deck a reasonable amount of time before a meeting, I will read it before the meeting and will have my questions at the ready.
 If I haven’t read the deck, I will tell you.